Islam and democracy: Obstacles

 There are several ideas on the relationship between Islam in the Middle East and democracy.
-Waltz writes that transformations to democracy seemed on the whole to pass by the Islamic Middle East at a time when such transformations were a central theme in other parts of the world, although she does note that, of late, the increasing number of elections being held in the region indicates some form of adoption of democratic traditions.
+Waltz writes that transformations brought by democratization seemed, on the whole, to pass by the Islamic Middle East at a time when such transformations were a central theme in other parts of the world.
+However, she does note that, of late, the increasing number of elections being held in the region indicates some form of adoption of democratic traditions.

-Following the Arab Spring, professor Olivier Roy of the European University Institute in an article in Foreign Policy has described political Islam as "increasingly interdependent" with democracy, such that "neither can now survive without the other".
+Following the Arab Spring, professor Olivier Roy of the European University Institute, in an article in Foreign Policy, described political Islam as "increasingly interdependent" with democracy, such that "neither can now survive without the other".

-Orientalist scholars offer another viewpoint on the relationship between Islam and democratisation in the Middle East.
-They argue that the compatibility is simply not there between secular democracy and Arab-Islamic culture in the Middle East which has a strong history of undemocratic beliefs and authoritarian power structures.
-Kedourie, a well known Orientalist scholar, said for example: "to hold simultaneously ideas which are not easily reconcilable argues, then, a deep confusion in the Arab public mind, at least about the meaning of democracy.
+Orientalist scholars offer another viewpoint on the relationship between Islam and democratization in the Middle East.
+They argue that compatibility is simply nonexistent between secular democracy and Arab-Islamic culture in the Middle East, which has a strong history of undemocratic beliefs and authoritarian power structures.
+Elie Kedourie, a well-known Orientalist scholar, said, for example: "to hold simultaneously ideas which are not easily reconcilable argues, then, a deep confusion in the Arab public mind, at least about the meaning of democracy.
 The confusion is, however, understandable since the idea of democracy is quite alien to the mind-set of Islam."
 A view similar to this that understands Islam and democracy to be incompatible because of seemingly irreconcilable differences between Sharia and democratic ideals is also held by some Islamists.

-However, within Islam there are ideas held by some that believe Islam and democracy in some form are indeed compatible due to the existence of the concept of shura (meaning consultation) in the Quran.
-Views such as this have been expressed by various thinkers and political activists in the Middle East.
-They continue to be the subject of controversy, e.g. at the second Dubai Debates, which debated the question "Can Arab and Islamic values be reconciled with democracy?"
+However, within Islam, there are ideals held by some who believe Islam and democracy in some form are indeed compatible due to the existence of the concept of shura ("consultation") in the Quran.
+Various thinkers and political activists have expressed such views in the Middle East.
+They continue to be the subject of controversy—e.g., at the second Dubai Debates, which debated the question "Can Arab and Islamic values be reconciled with democracy?"